-It's hard to strike an equitable deal with heteronormativity.
-As Lisa Weems (1999) observes, "heteronormativity operates to police the boundaries between normal and pathological forms of desire" (p.
+Lisa Weems (1999) observes that "heteronormativity operates to police the boundaries between normal and pathological forms of desire" (p.
 34).
+Heteronormativity does more than passively mark a border beyond which the straight dare not go.
+To a teacher in the closet, otherwise innocuous and even endearing encounters with students and colleagues can seem, as in Lee's dream, like midnight raids by the hetero border police.
 Like most student teachers, Lee quickly learned that his students were interested in his personal life.
 They wanted to know where he was from, what kind of car he drove, and what he did for fun.
 Two girls asked him to the school prom-invitations that he declined.
 Students grilled him on his dating history, and were concerned that he didn't have a girlfriend.
 They wondered if he wanted to have kids and reminded him that he was getting old and needed to find a wife.
-Lee did his best to bob and weave around these questions.
+In the tradition of closeted teachers, Lee did his best to bob and weave around these questions.

-He wasn't sure what students picked-up on, but some of them marked him as not adequately heterosexual.
-Some students tried to assimilate him by creating the heterosexual biography that he seemed to lack.
+Lee wasn't sure what tipped them off, but some of his students decided he was inadequately heterosexual.
+Some of them reacted by producing a more complete heterosexual biography for Lee.
 They saw him at a shopping mall with a female friend and playfully decided that she must be his secret girlfriend.
-Of course, they had to add the juicy details that Lee refused to supply.
 Students wrote notes to him from his girlfriend, complete with pictures of her clipped from magazines, and left them around the room for him to discover.
-Lee failed to produce a suitably heterosexual storyline, so his students invented one for him.
-He thought these students were motivated by affection for him, but their actions clearly delineated the norms that he was supposed to embody.
+Lee failed to produce a suitably heterosexual life story, so his students invented one for him.
+He thought all this was a sign of affection for him, which it may well have been.
+But it was also a clear statement of the norms that would set Lee straight.

-A small group of sophomore boys responded less sympathetically to their perceptions of Lee's sexuality.
-Like Lee's dream, these young men drew on dominant cultural images of gay men to mark and distance Lee as a repulsive and threatening Other (Redman, 1997).
+A small group of 10th-grade boys took a different approach by drawing on dominant cultural images of gay men to mark and distance Lee as a repulsive and threatening Other (Redman, 1997).
 Here's how Lee described the incident: